-The simplest method to search for a FHIR Documents is to construct a query (using the parameters identified below) and to submit that query to a [base]/Bundle endpoint using a HTTP GET or POST command.
+Implementers who are trialing this pattern will either play the role of a Data Consumer or a Data Responder in an interaction where a query is constructed (using the parameters identified below) and then submitted to a [base]/Bundle endpoint using a HTTP GET or POST command.

 This will execute a search which will return the results in the HTTP response as a searchset Bundle containing any document Bundle resources that match the criteria of the search.
-While the endpoint is anchored around Bundle, the expectation is that composition will be included as a base search parameter to narrow the search to FHIR Documents.
+While the endpoint is anchored around Bundle, the expectation is that searches will use chaining on a handful of parameters under bundle.composition, to narrow the search to FHIR Documents.